apache/spark/docs/sql-ref-number-pattern.md

 * The `try_to_number` function accepts an input string and a format string argument.
 It works the same as the `to_number` function except that it returns NULL instead of raising an error if the input string does not match the given number format.
+* The `to_char` function accepts an input decimal and a format string argument.
+It requires that the input decimal matches the provided format and raises an error otherwise.
+The function then returns the corresponding string value.
+* The `try_to_char` function accepts an input decimal and a format string argument.
+It works the same as the `to_char` function except that it returns NULL instead of raising an error if the input decimal does not match the given number format.

 ### Examples

-The following examples use the `to_number` and `try_to_number` SQL functions which each accept an input string as the first argument and a format string as the second argument.
+The following examples use the `to_number`, `try_to_number`, `to_char`, and `try_to_char` SQL
+functions which each accept an input string as the first argument and a format string as the second argument.

 Note that the format string used in most of these examples expects:
 * an optional sign at the beginning,